Equity Scholarship applications for 2018

 You can apply for an IES through SATAC if:

-- You have been made an offer to commence study in mid year 2017 at the University of South Australia, or
+- You have been made an offer to commence study in 2018 at the University of Adelaide or the University of South Australia, or

 - You will be enrolling in a Commonwealth Supported Place (CSP).
 Full-fee paying international students are not eligible.